Frequently Asked Questions (FAQ)

 A formal process to settle disputes using a neutral third party whose decision the disputants agree to accept.
 Arbitration seeks to obtain a fair resolution of disputes based on the criteria defined by the participants.
 During arbitration, disputants present each side of the situation with supporting evidence directly to the arbitrator.
-The arbitrator decides the final outcome which is legally enforceable and stands without means for appeal or re-negotiation.
+The arbitrator decides the final outcome which is legally enforceable depending on the type of award.

 How is Preventative Mediation Different than Traditional Mediation?